Updated 5 Oct 2016

 Q: How do you rate the standard of housing in Hanoi?
 What different options are available for expats?

 A: The most famous among expat areas is West Lake.
-You can rent a room (from 140 to 150 USD) in a house or apartment or a house (from 700 USD).
 If you choose accommodation close to the outskirts and non-touristic places can get a better price.

 Q: Any areas/suburbs you'd recommend for expats to live in?

 A: I recommend starting with Ho Tay area.
 This is the most famous area for newcomers.

 Q: How tolerant are the locals of foreigners?
 Is there any obvious discrimination against particular religions or women etc.?

 A: Most Vietnamese are friendly.
 In Hanoi there is an ambiguous attitude to the white people (remember the US-Vietnam War when people were killed 40 years ago).
 Therefore, such an attitude is justified.
 There is a very interesting attitude towards women.
 On the one hand there are a lot of female managers (particularly in education), on the other hand women are not exempt from general neglect.
 Sometimes you can see women with black eyes.
 But as we say in Russia: "Do not go in a strange monastery with your regulations."
 You can accept it or not accept, but it's a different culture.